New residential home development (in the Town of Jasper excluding apartment or row housing)

 I’m looking into adding a Secondary Suite or a Garage Suite as part of my build.
 Is there more information specific to these developments?

 Yes.
-Visit the development webpages for Secondary Suites and Garage Suites for more information on these requirements.
+Follow the links to the development webpages for Secondary Suites and Garage Suites for more information on these requirements.

 What do I need to submit for a Development Permit for a new home?